Educational Facilities and Resources

 PCOM-Georgia's facility offers state-of-the-art technology to enhance learning experiences for students.
 The campus emphasizes substantial use of computer technology that includes a wireless network, digital video and distance learning capability, digital medical and pharmaceutical libraries, and many databases for research and review.

-PCOM South Georgia
+PCOM South Georgia Focus

 The Library's mission is to be an essential partner and engage in the intellectual life of the College.
 The Library is committed to information technologies and learning outcomes that enhance study, teaching, and research.
 The Library provides access to a wide range of licensed information resources and assists users in acquiring the skills necessary to use these resources effectively.

-The PCOM Digital Library is an online collection of databases, mobile apps, e-books, full text journals, videos, and subject guides.
+The PCOM Digital Library is an online collection of databases, mobile apps, e-books, full-text journals, videos, and subject guides.
 The Library has invested in powerful discovery tools to facilitate access to digital resources and they are accessible 24/7 to PCOM faculty, students, and staff worldwide.

 Philadelphia Campus

-Georgia and South Georgia Campus
+South Georgia Campus

-The Information Commons supports the use of the PCOM Digital Library print collections, computers, group study rooms, and study space.
-There are an assortment of models, including skeletons, muscle figures, and organs.
+The Information Commons houses print collections, study space and a self-checkout station for students to borrow items 24/7.
+There are an assortment of anatomical models available, including skeletons, muscle figures, and organs.

 Collections